HEnquist/camilladsp/README.md

 The default logging setting prints messages of levels "error", "warn" and "info".
 This can be changed with the `loglevel` option.
 Setting this to for example `warn` will print messages of level `warn` and above, but suppress the lower levels of `info`, `debug` and `trace`.
 Alternatively, the log level can be changed with the verbosity flag.
 By passing the verbosity flag once, `-v`, `debug` messages are enabled.
 If it's given twice, `-vv`, it also prints `trace` messages.

 The log messages are normally written to the terminal via stderr, but they can instead be written to a file by giving the `--logfile` option.
 The argument should be the path to the logfile.
 If this file is not writable, CamillaDSP will panic and exit.

+### Persistent storage of state

+The `--statefile` option is used to give a path to a file where CamillaDSP will save the config file path, and the volume and mute settings.
+On startup, these values will be read from the statefile.
+The values in the file will then be kept updated whenever they change.
+If the `configfile` argument is given, then this will be used instead of the value from the statefile.
+Similarly, the `--gain` and `--mute` options also override the values in the statefile.

 ### Websocket